 What about using pesticide?
 Well, you could spray your yard with a product designed to kill fleas and ticks.
 If you’re an organic gardener, try dusting the area with garden sulfur (provided you don’t mind it smelling like rotten eggs, that is).

 However, spraying is rarely necessary if you’ll do one simple thing.
 When you go out into the yard, apply an insect repellent containing DEET to shoes, socks, exposed skin, and clothing.
-Make these tiny vampires prey on someone else.
+Make these tiny vermin prey on someone else.